caviumnetworks/dpdk-dts/test_plans/userspace_ethtool_test_plan.rst

 Test Case: Mac address test
 ===========================
-Use "macaddr" command to dump port mac address and then check that dumped information is exactly the same as fact.
+Use "macaddr" command to dump port mac address and then check that dumped information is exactly the same as ifconfig do.

+set a new mac address by dpdk's ethtool, send and sniff packet and check packet forwared status

 	EthApp> macaddr 0
 	Port 0 MAC Address: XX:XX:XX:XX:XX:XX
 	EthApp> macaddr 1